-- Make sure the batteries are installed in the proper orientation and are not dead. - Make sure you're pointing the remote at the projector, not the computer, and are within the remote range of 15 feet (4.5m).
+- Make sure the batteries are installed in the proper orientation and are not dead.
+The LED at the top of the remote lights when any button is pressed when the battery power is adequate. - Make sure you're pointing the remote at the projector, not the computer, and are within the remote range of 16 feet (5m).